How to Begin Searching for Colleges

 While many students believe the best way to start searching for colleges is to jump right in, performing a self-assessment can be a valuable part of the process.

-Before your child begins with their research, have them really consider what they want from a school.
+Before your child begins their research, have them really consider what they want from a school.
 For example, do they learn best if the class is large or small?
 What resources and amenities do they need for their studies?
 What about their preferred form of stress relief?
 Do they need a specific living situation?

 Ultimately, looking beyond their major can help them identify schools that offer not just a quality educational experience, but the right environment and cultural match, which can be equally important.